earthcubearchitecture-project418/mercantile/README.md

 * The query offset is not wired in...  just need to do that.
 * The query pattern is not resolved...  need to work up how to map interfaces query needs to te GraphQL pattern.
+* The docker image uses Google Cloud Run Distro..  but not sure how will it will deploy there yet, need to test that.

 ## About
 This is a GraphQL server that connects into a defined RDF triple store.